aptech/docs/docs/CR-svds.rst

    ::

-      //Turn on error trapping
+      // Turn on error trapping
       trap  1;

-      //Calculate singular values
+      // Calculate singular values
       s = svds(x);

-      //Check for success or failure
+      // Check for success or failure
       if ismiss(s);
-      //Code to handle failure case
+      // Code to handle failure case
       endif;

    Note that in the trap 1 case, if the input to svds is a